ColinTr/ClassificationForRegression/README.md

    > python visualisation.py [parent_folder] [options]

     The mandatory parameters are :
-    * results_folder : The folder where the results of the script *generate_predictions.py* are stored
+    * parent_folder : The folder where the results of the script *generate_predictions.py* are stored

     The options are :
     * output_path : The folder where the results will be saved (will be generated if not defined)